AndroidModLoader/JPatch/README.md

  - Removed "Please rate the game" message
  - Removed IDE flag "ExtraAirResistance"
  - Implement NoRadioCuts
+ - Smaller grenades collision
+ - MTA: Fixed a glitch with projectiles (see https://github.com/multitheftauto/mtasa-blue/issues/1123)
+ - MTA: Fix slippery floor
+ - Another fix for aiming + walking
+ - Allow license plates to render on all vehicles
+ - Fix a little mistake that doesnt let player to crouch if he's ~1 HP
+ - Show muzzle flash for the last bullet
+ - Disable a flag to allow shadows to be drawed on all surfaces

 **Since v1.4.1**
  - Better ForceDXT